 There have been no documented cases of marine mammal mortality or injuries as a consequence of seismic surveys (Dalen et al. 2007).
 However, as noted by DFO (2011a), detrimental effects suffered by one species at risk can translate into detrimental effects on the population therefore behavioral effects noted above should not be overlooked as inconsequential.
 To prevent species and population level effects on marine mammals, mitigation measures for any seismic activities in proximity of cetacean critical habitat (the Gully, Shortland/Haldimand Canyons) will be evaluated during project-specific EAs.
-Season-specific acoustic modeling at the project-specific level may be required on a case by case basis.
+Season-specific acoustic modeling and/or other enhanced mitigation measures at the project-specific level may be identified.